Dinomite-Studios/unity-azure-pipelines-tasks/README.md

 ## How to use

-### Supported Agents

-**Hosted Agents:**
-Hosted agents are supported by the extension.
-But keep in mind that there might not be the Unity version installed your project requires.
-You can find more information about pre-installed software on Microsoft hosted agents [here](https://docs.microsoft.com/en-us/vsts/pipelines/agents/hosted?view=vsts).

-**Custom Agents:**
-We recommend hosting your own build agent for Unity pipelines, which is an easy one-time configuration.
-This gives you full control over installed Unity versions.
-You can find more information about hosting your own agent [here](https://docs.microsoft.com/en-us/vsts/pipelines/agents/agents?view=vsts).
+Visit the [Wiki](https://github.com/Dinomite-Studios/unity-build-task/wiki) for detailed instructions on how to setup your Unity pipelines and configure your agents.

 ### Requirements

 - The Unity version to be used for the build needs to be installed on the agent machine
-- When building e.g. for UWP, Visual Studio 2017 must be installed on the agent machine.
-When targeting iOS, you'll need Xcode to be installed etc.

-Please refer to the official Unity docs on required software to successfully build for your target platform.
+- Please refer to the official Unity docs on required software and SDKs to successfully build for your target platform.

 ### Install published extension